Act II: The Father of Death: Plot summary

-A young man named Joe, tired with what the city has become, attempts to escape ("Breaking Out") and is hunted down by the demon, in actuality the robot which killed Emily years earlier.

-In the outskirts of the city, Joe realizes that he is being followed ("Keep Quiet"); he engages the machine in a fight and, after managing to shoot the robot with its own weapon, holds it off long enough for an aged, grey-haired Doctor Light to appear and kill it.
-After introducing himself to the youth, Light removes the robot's green helmet, giving it to Joe to wear.

-As they talk, Light and Joe begin to make plans to take down Wily and free the city from his reign ("Light Up the Night"): Joe will break into and scale Wily's tower in order to destroy his main transmitter, allowing Light to slip into the city and kill Wily while his 'eyes' are down.
-The pair make their move, and Joe manages to execute the first part of his plan perfectly, crashing through the doors of Wily's compound with his motorcycle and setting the bomb that he will detonate to destroy the transmitter at the top of the tower ("The Fall").

-However, the bomb detonates prematurely, killing Joe in the blast; Light watches helplessly as Joe's body is blown off the tower, falling to the street below.
+Years after Light is exiled, a young man named Joe, tired with what the city has become, leaves the city ("Breaking Out").
+In the outskirts of the city, Joe realizes that he is being followed and engages the machine, the same one who killed Emily, in a fight and, after managing to shoot the robot with its own weapon, holds it off long enough for an aged, grey-haired Doctor Light to appear and kill it ("Keep Quiet").
+As they talk, Light and Joe begin to make plans to take down Wily and free the city from his reign: Joe will break into and scale Wily's tower in order to destroy his main transmitter, allowing Light to slip into the city and kill Wily while his 'eyes' are down ("Light Up the Night").
+The pair make their move, and Joe manages to execute the first part of his plan perfectly, crashing through the doors of Wily's compound with his motorcycle and setting the bomb that he will detonate to destroy the transmitter at the top of the tower.
+However, the bomb detonates prematurely, killing Joe in the blast; Light watches helplessly as Joe's body is blown off the tower, falling to the street below ("The Fall").

 Light realizes too late that there is a second transmitter, Wily having anticipated an eventual attack, and that he has played right into his former partner's hands; declaring that the city is under attack by 'insurgent forces', Wily releases an army of robots of the type that killed Emily and declares the city under martial law.
 Joe and Light's attack was the last step he needed to take over the city completely.

-Light, despondent, at first intends to surrender himself to the oncoming army ("Here Comes the Arm").
+Light, despondent, at first intends to surrender himself to the oncoming army.
 He finally reads Emily's last letter to him, which she wrote the night she died and until now he had been unable to bring himself to read.

-Reading his beloved's words, Light finds himself inspired to hold off his impending suicide attempt.
-He calls on Joe, telling him that when he sees Emily to tell her to wait for him, because he "still has work to do".
-Removing the helmet from the dead youth's head, Light slips away as the robot army approaches.
+After reading the letter, he decides to continue his fight against Wily and declares he "still has work to do" ("Here Comes the Arm").